wipfli/maplibre-gl-devanagari-text/README.md

 - The harfbuzzjs files are copied from https://github.com/harfbuzz/harfbuzzjs and are published under the apache license:
   - `src/hbjs.js`
   - `src/hb.wasm`
-- The font file `src/NotoSansDevanagari-Regular.ttf` is published under the [Open Font License](https://en.wikipedia.org/wiki/SIL_Open_Font_License).
+- The font files `src/*.ttf` are published under the [Open Font License](https://en.wikipedia.org/wiki/SIL_Open_Font_License).
-- The `src/encoding.csv` file is copied from https://github.com/wipfli/positioned-glyph-font and is licensed under the MIT license.
+- The `src/*.csv` files are copied from https://github.com/wipfli/positioned-glyph-font and are licensed under the MIT license.
+- Uses the api defined by the [Mapbox RTL Plugin](https://github.com/mapbox/mapbox-gl-rtl-text/), see [License](https://github.com/mapbox/mapbox-gl-rtl-text/blob/main/LICENSE.md).